radu-matei/wasi-tensorflow-inference/readme.md

 inference time: 723.531083ms
 ```

-In another terminal instance (or from a HTTP request builder, such as Postman):
+In another terminal instance (or from an HTTP request builder, such as Postman):

 ```
 $ curl --request GET 'localhost:3000' \